 The Oregon Coast is a REALLY popular destination, both with folks that live in the Pacific Northwest and beyond.
 Hotels, campgrounds, and Airbnbs can book up several months in advance, especially for the summer, so I’d recommend booking your accommodations early.

-On a similar note, if you’re visiting during the summer, especially on weekends, be prepared for crowds and, if you want your sanity, to get places early.
+On a similar note, if you’re visiting during the summer, especially on weekends, be prepared for crowds and, if you want to retain your sanity, to get places early.
 Some of the infrastructure, like trailhead or beach parking lots, have not kept pace with the popularity of the coast, so it’s not unusual for lots to become a sort of Battle Royale for parking spots by mid-morning.

 What to Pack for the Oregon Coast